letsencrypt/cp-cps/CPS.md

 At a high level, the following steps are taken during issuance of a Subscriber Certificate.
 ISRG's automated processes confirm that all names which will appear in the Common Name and/or list of SANs of the certificate have been properly validated to be controlled by the Subscriber requesting the certificate.
 The certificate is signed by a Subordinate CA in an HSM.
 After issuance is complete, the certificate is stored in a database and made available to the Subscriber.

-### 4.3.2 Notification to Subscriber by the CA of issuance of certificate
+### 4.3.2 Notification to subscriber by the CA of issuance of certificate

 Subscriber Certificates are made available to Subscribers via the ACME protocol as soon after issuance as reasonably possible.
 Typically this happens within a few seconds.